Administration and Finance

 Memorial employs people in a wide variety of positions and at all stages of their careers.
 In 2019-20, approximately 57 per cent of Memorial’s salary expenditure was allocated to academic staff, while 43 per cent was for administrative staff (this calculation includes the Faculty of Medicine).
 This ratio aligns with other Canadian universities.

-Approximately 60 per cent of positions are unionized and employment terms are set under one of the 12 collective agreements between Memorial and its unions.
+Approximately 60 per cent of positions are unionized and employment terms are set under one of the 12 collective agreements between Memorial and its barganing units.
 More information on Memorial’s HR complement is available online.

 Memorial is committed to providing fair and equitable pay to employees.
 The ranges for various groups of employees are reviewed regularly by Human Resources and any adjustments are subject to approval by the Board of Regents.

-Salary increases at Memorial are expected to follow the template set by the provincial government in its collective bargaining process.
+As a publicly funded body, salary increases at Memorial are expected to follow the template set by the provincial government in its collective bargaining process.
 The impact of template increases is such that the proportion of the budget allocated to salaries has increased substantially since 2008, when the 8 per cent, 4 per cent, 4 per cent, 4 per cent wage increase was implemented.
-While the province provides an incremental budget for collective agreement general wage increases, annual step increases for employees are now funded from within the university’s existing budget allocation.
+While the provinces operating grant provides an incremental amount for collective agreement general wage increases, annual step increases for employees are now funded from within the university’s existing budget allocation.

 In 2016-17, the provincial government mandated Memorial to meet a $6-million salary attrition target by 2018-19.
-The university met this target and 78 positions have been eliminated.
-Functional capacity is reduced, and operations have been adjusted.
+The university met this target and 78 positions were eliminated.
+As a result, functional capacity is reduced and operations have been adjusted.

 In May 2018 Memorial announced a Voluntary Retirement Program.
 This one-time program allowed 69 employees to retire, at a cost savings of $10.8 million for the first year. $4.8 million of this will be directed towards the hiring of new faculty.